Ankur-lohiya/Capstone-FEND-1/README.md

 # Capstone Project for my FEND course of Udacity.

+My custom travel app helps you plan your trips.
+Simply enter the desired trip location &amp; date; My Custom Travel App will display the current weather or weather forecast depending on the trip date and an image of the location using information obtained from external APIs.

 ## This project is fetching information from 3 API:

 #### Darksky-For Weather